Laci1953/Cowgol_on_CP_M/README.md

 I just renamed some files, to be compatible with the CP/M file name standards, and to avoid duplicates ( e.g. "types.coh" ).

-The COWFE, COWBE and COWLINK executables that I used were customized to allocate some of the objects in the extended RAM memory space, making thus possible the compiling by avoiding the "out-of-memory" error.
+The COWFE, COWBE and COWLINK executables that I used were customized to store most of the objects allocated by the compiler in the extended RAM memory space, making thus possible the compiling by avoiding the "out-of-memory" error.

 I did not included in this log the assembling and producing(linking) the final executables, but I tested the resulting executables (I compiled & run Hexdump...) and they work as designed.